kritistha/cs451_final_project/README.md

 For the final project you and a partner (triads are ok if necessary) will build a django web application.
 The direction of the project is completely up to you but must have the indicated components.

 ## Project Description
-The Computer Science department would like a web application that allows students to search for a listing of jobs that are within a given distance from NMHU.
-The distance is input by the user.
-For example, a student would like to see a listing of all jobs in the db within a 100 mile radius of NMHU.
+The Computer Science department would like a web application that allows students to search for a listing of jobs that are within 100 miles from NMHU.
+For example, a user can see a listing of all jobs in the db within a 100 mile radius of NMHU.
 The application should show the listing of jobs and a marker on a map.
 A job is described as having a title, a salary, and location (latitude, longitude).
-The application should have a menu containing: a) access to all the jobs in the db as a list, b) the search form, c) the homepage.
+The application should have a menu containing: a) access to all the jobs in the db as a list, b) acceess to a page containing a subset of jobs, c) the homepage.

 ## Tasks Overview